synapse-ai-labs/synapse-api/README.md

 5. Run `yarn wrangler login` to auth with your Cloudflare account using **wrangler**
 6. Run `yarn create-db` to create a D1 database (name defaults to **synapse** - you can override it in the wrangler.toml file)
 > [!NOTE]
-> Copy and paste the output into the `wrangler.toml` file.
-It should look like the following:
+> Copy and paste the output into the `wrangler.toml` file. **You will need to replace the existing sample bindings.** It should look like the following:
 > ```[[d1_databases]]
 > binding = "DB" # i.e. available in your Worker on env.DB
 > database_name = "synapse"